 Cars will be charged $20 per week.
 Note that from mid-May through September, visitors can leave their vehicles near the entrance and take a shuttle to the park entrance.
 All park passes may be used as well.

-- Aquarias Plateau – The highest plateau in North America at over 10,000 feet.
+- Aquarius Plateau: The highest plateau in North America at over 10,000 feet

-- Grotoes – Shallow caves along the rim of Bryce Amphitheater.
+- Grottoes: Shallow caves along the rim of Bryce Amphitheater

 For the outdoorsmen and women looking for the backcountry camping experience, try the Under-the-Rim Trail near Bryce Point.
-Permits are required and may be purchased for $5 at the Visitor Center.
+Permits are required and may be purchased for $5 per person at the Visitor Center.

 North Campground is open year-round and has a 14-day limit.
 Sunset Campground is another option and is open from May through September.
-Both are first come, first served and fees are $10 per night.
+Both are first come, first served.
+See their website for prices and more information.